**4/9/2018- We can no longer guarantee orders received as the order deadline has passed. Please call the office for left-over tree availability.**

 What this means for you is that, when planted in the appropriate spot, native plants require less watering and maintenance over the years than non-native species and are more likely to withstand the wide range of extreme weather conditions in Northern Michigan.
 They are also more resistant to local “pests”.
 Native plants are better-suited for sustaining diverse native wildlife communities and are much less likely to become problematic.

-If you are thinking of a large order of trees (500+) or if there is a native tree or shrub you would like to see sold next year you should get in touch with us today.
-Call our office at (231)258-3307 or email our Conservation Specialist at email@example.com.
+If you are thinking of a large order of trees (500+) or if can’t find what you are looking for, please get in touch with us today.
+Call our office at (231)258-3307 or email Renee, our Conservation Specialist, at firstname.lastname@example.org.